 July 10, 1937 - October 27, 2019

-Funeral Mass: Old Post Chapel, 204 Lee Ave., Fort Myer, VA with final resting place in Arlington National Cemetery, 1 Memorial Drive, at a later date to be announced
+Funeral Mass: will be held in the Chapel at Fort Myer, VA with final resting place in Arlington National Cemetery, 1 Memorial Drive, on February 11, 2020 at 12:45 PM

 Lieutenant Colonel Arthur Warnack, USMC (Ret.) died peacefully in his Reston, VA home on October 27, 2019 at the age of 82.

 He was born July 10, 1937 in Detroit, MI to Leo and Anna Pollak Warnack, the youngest of seven children.
 He joked that he had no middle name because his parents had used them all already.
 Art enlisted in the Marines in 1955, where he proudly served until retiring in 1986.
 He rose from the enlisted ranks to eventually become an officer, a rare breed known as a “Mustang.”
 He often said that he owed everything to the Corps, because they made him the man he was.
 He was a very fine man.
 Semper Fi.